tobiawolaju/if-then/README.md

 # IF·THEN
 ### See the future your choices create.

-**If·Then** is A personal consequence simulator that turns daily decisions into visible futures. other features includes daily routing crafting, direct routing query in natural language, auto synch with google calender
+**IF·THEN** is a personal consequence simulator that turns daily decisions into visible futures.

+Core features include:
+- Daily route crafting
+- Natural language route queries
+- Automatic Google Calendar sync

-It helps people move from intention to action by making time, habits, and tradeoffs tangible.
+It helps people move from intention to action by making time, habits, and trade-offs tangible.
 Not as motivation — but as cause and effect.

 > If you keep living like this… then this is where you end up.